-Life event like extents of loss, dishonor, and danger is related to the development of psychiatric disorders.
-Injury, damage to property, loss of resources, the demise of a near one, and apparent life threat, divorce, business failure, natural disasters are other possible causes of stress.
-Among consequences of stress that link to health is increasing in smoking, substance use, accidents, sleep problems, and eating disorders.
+Life event like extents of loss, dishonour and danger are related to the development of psychiatric disorders.
+Injury, damage to property, loss of resources, the demise of a near one and apparent life threat, divorce, business failure, natural disasters are other possible causes of stress.
+Among consequences of stress that link to health is increasing smoking, substance use, accidents, sleep problems and eating disorders.
 People who live in more stressful environments like these may thus get addicted faster and experience higher mortality from various ailments and also suffer from lifestyle diseases.

 Stress can be short-term or long-term.
 However, continuous short-term stressors also cause several problems in our body system.
 Stress affects our body and our ability to fight diseases, increases some chemicals in our body which negatively affect blood pressure and if not controlled may lead to complications.